Dealing With an Upset Son- or Daughter-in-Law: Tips for Grandparents

 Beyond that, you have the chance to model healthy conflict resolution.
 Part of being a family elder is setting a good example for younger generations.
 When you take steps to resolve conflict instead of letting it simmer, you are showing your children and grandchildren what a healthy relationship should look like.
 Besides, repairing those relationships now will prevent further family divisions.

-Judy and Ryan were able to work past the incident in the garden.
+Doreen and Ryan were able to work past the incident in the garden.
 In the end, it brought them closer to know that they could talk honestly to one another.
 Resolving their conflict made them recognize that their differences were less important than what they had in common: sharing a deep love for the same little girl.

 Wish you could get advice like this in your inbox?
 We send weekly tips and advice to help you navigate the joys and challenges of being a modern grandparent.
 Click here to sign up for our newsletter now!